690094231/Training/front-end/readme.md

 <h2>Statement:</h2>

     This is only a series of elementary courses.

     If you want to know more about front end web development, it is advised to build some websites by yourself.

     You are welcome to discuss problems about front end development with me.

     Thank you!

+<h2>Preparations:</h2>

+<p>I will appreciate it if you could preinstall visual studio code, since that may function in our training.</p>